bobdenotter/bolt-foundation-theme/readme.md

    search again.
  - `styleguide.twig`: A sample page, showing most of the common typograhy options, form elements, as well as other components supplied by Foundation 6.
+   Use your browser to go to `/styleguide` to view this page.

 Working with the `.scss` files